 Seawater intrusion from the Salton Sea has been emphasized in the Alternative Plan as a potentially substantial and irreversible consequence of overdraft, whereby reduced groundwater pressure in Subbasin aquifers would cause relatively dense saline water to intrude and displace freshwater.
 The 2002 CVWMP Update noted the difficulties in reversing seawater intrusion and removing salts with the potential for permanent loss of freshwater storage.
-Thus, seawater intrusion is a consequence of overdraft with undesirable results including adverse effects on groundwater quality and associated loss of groundwater supply and loss of groundwater storage.
+Thus, seawater intrusion is a consequence of overdraft with undesirable results including adverse effects on groundwater quality and associated loss of groundwater storage.